kritikmodi/CollegeLink/README.md

 ### Main features of the application :

-- Register/login using your email id and password.
+- _Register/login_ using your email id and password.
-- Add your skills.
+- Add your _skills_.
-- Add a post along with the skills associated with it.
+- _Add a post_ along with the skills associated with it.
-- View other users' posts.
+- View your _feed_, where your post and other users' post will be displayed.
-- Get notified when a post is added which matches your skill(s).
+- _Get notified_ when a post is added which matches your skill(s).
-- Like other users' posts.
+- _Like_ other users' posts.
-- Comment on other users' posts.
+- _Comment_ on other users' posts.
-- Chat with other users.
+- _Chat_ with other users.
-- View the list of all registered users.
+- _View the list_ of all registered users.
-- View other users' profiles.
+- View _other users' profiles_.
+- Block/unblock any user.

+### Side features of the application :

+- Edit your _skills_, _name_, _email_, _password_ and _profile picture_.
+- View the number of likes and comments on every post.
+- See a list of _all users who liked_ a certain post.
+- See all comments on every post.
+- _Search for a particular post_ on the homepage using words from its title or description.
+- _Search for a particular user_ on the users page by their name or any corresponding alphabets from their name.
+- Go to the _chat screen_ directly from any user's post.
+- See the _last seen_ of any user you're chatting to.

+### Download the APK file :

+- We are currently in progress for publishing the app on Playstore so it's not available there yet.
+- On the right-hand side of this repository, you'll find the _latest release_ of this application.
+You can download the apk file as well as the source code for this app by clicking on that tag.
+- You can download and install the apk file on your _android_ device from [here](https://drive.google.com/file/d/1CZK77beR0V7axYgvQXRKJVFWt5seFhs9/view?usp=sharing) as well.

-### How to test this application on your system :
+### How to test this application on your own system :

 - First of all, make sure you have [Git](https://git-scm.com/) installed in your system.
 Open CMD and paste - `git clone https://github.com/Hacks-On/CollegeLink`.
 - Now, open Android Studio and open the cloned project.